tanzircoderrect/OpenRace/website/docs/doc-overview.md

  - [**`Trace`**](#trace) for generating a program Trace
  - [**`Analysis`**](#analysis) for our different analyses

+ The top level `src` directory also contains the main race detection logic in `RaceDetect.h/cpp`, and `main.cpp` which is the entry point to the `racedetect` executable.

 ### Analysis

 This directory contains all of our different analyses.
 Each of them takes a program trace as input and then allows for some specific property of the program trace to be queried.